FridonAI/fridon-legacy/README.md

 Fridon shines with its ability to analyze cryptocurrency price charts and find similarities in price movements or project descriptions using advanced AI models.

 - **Chart Analysis**: Descriptive analysis of a coin's price chart.
 - **Price-Chart Similarity**: Find coins with similar price movement patterns within a specified timeframe.
+30 days are supported currently.
 - **Project Description Similarity**: Discover coins with similar project descriptions.